intel/esp-profile-windows/docs/02_Miscellaneous.md

 ### 1. sample answer file

-If you are using Windows Enterprise 10 trial ISO then copy below content in xml configuration file i.e. unattend.xml and save it in /smbshare/iso directory.
+If you are using Windows 10 Enterprise trial version then copy below content in xml configuration file i.e. unattend.xml and save it in /smbshare/iso directory.

 *Before using below sample answer file, please set user account details(like Username, Password, Displayname etc.) in ***UserAccounts***  and ***AutoLogon*** sections.*